 Throughout this course, you may come upon some general questions about the course and any assignments.
-You have several options, you can come chat with your instructor after class or make an office hour appointment or, you are invited to post your question in the Course Questions discussion forum in OnQ.
-Feel free to help answer your peers' questions on this forum.
-The teaching team will monitor this discussion forum and answer questions.
-Most questions are answered within 48 hours.
+You have several options, you can come chat with your instructor after class, or at official office hours, or make an office hour appointment.
 Any other questions that you would prefer to ask privately, can be addressed in person or by email using the addresses listed at the top of this syllabus.